hyung-hwan/qse/qse/doc/page/awk-lang.md

 A string is enclosed in a pair of double quotes or single quotes.

-A character in a string encosed in the double-quotes, when preceded with a back-slash, changes the meaning.
+A character in a string enclosed in the double-quotes, when preceded with a back-slash, changes the meaning.

  - \\a - alert